hardwarewise/SIN-core/docs/infinity_node_guide_with_setup.md

 * If your output is **0** then please try **1**  or vice versa.
 * Save the file, then **Restart the wallet**.

+* Make sure the collateral burntx has 15 confirmations.

 [![](https://setup.sinovate.io/templates/sinsetup/template/img/logos/images/image7.png)](https://setup.sinovate.io/templates/sinsetup/template/img/logos/images/image7.png)